-The Theology Department of SLUH offers a four-year required curriculum, which consists of:
+The Theology department of St. Louis U. High offers a four-year required curriculum consisting of:

 This curriculum is designed to:

-- Incorporate their faith into their daily lives,
+- Incorporate a student's faith into his daily lives.

 - Encourage the practical habits of personal prayer and reflection.

 Teachers strive to present students with reading material, lectures, classroom activities and student assignments that are:

 - Appropriate to the developmental stages of adolescent faith.

 - Consistent with the expectations we have of students in a College Preparatory academic program.